stanislawbartkowski/ParquetJDBC/README.md

 # ParquetJDBC

-A simple SPARK/SCALA tool which reads data from Parquet files or directory and inserts to JDBC database.
+A simple Spark/Scala tool which reads data from Parquet files or directory and inserts to JDBC database.

 # Prerequisties

 * Java 1.8 or later
-* JDBC driver, tested with DB2 and PostreSQL
+* JDBC driver, tested with DB2 and PostgreSQL
 * sbt

 https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html